 Liabilities and assets arising from life insurance are calculated using mathematical and statistical models.
-The valuations are made in accordance with the Professional Standards issue by the New Zealand Society of Actuaries and take into account the relevant risks and uncertainties.
-The key inputs in this regard are mortality and morbidity, rates of discontinuance, discount rates and other factors such as regulatory, tax or general economic conditions.
+The valuations are made in accordance with the Professional Standards issue by the NZSA and take into account the relevant risks and uncertainties.
+The key inputs in this regard are mortality and morbidity rates, rates of discontinuance, expense assumptions, discount rates and other factors such as regulatory, tax or general economic conditions.
 Further details are provided in Note 4.